seamonstr/salesforce-intro/README.md

 The Salesforce documentation includes a [really detailed treatment of this topic](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_authentication.htm).
 We'll go through the skinny version here, though.

-Before you can call the APIs, you have to have authenticated HTML session with your Salesforce instance.
-Salesforce supports both SAML and OAUTH2; I used OAUTH2 for reasons of simplicity and because I'm not crazy.
+Before you can call the APIs, you have to have an authenticated HTML session with your Salesforce instance.
+I believe this can be done with SAML or Oauth2, but I didn't explore the SAML route at all.

 A full treatment of OAUTH2 is clearly outside the scope of this post, but we can cover the minimum bits we need!